code2co/omnico-docs/en/providers.md

 ![providers1](../img/providers1.png)

-10. When you press 'Connect', a page will appear.
+10. When you press 'Connect', the page below will appear.
 On this page, enter the 'bot name' and 'Token' that you have just created in the Telegram application.

 ![telegram10](../img/telegram10.png)